mrkskk/qmk_firmware/users/mrkskk/readme.md

 * [`OS_Toggle.h`](OS_Toggle.h)

 ### Process_records
-This is where my custom keycodes are hiding.
-Alot of them compensates for the OS and language change.
+Creating custom keycodes.
+Most of my custom keycodes are for making custom codes that trigger the same key on Windows and MacOS.
+For example "@" on MacOS is Alt+' while on Windows its altgr+2.
+My kecodes combines these to one key.

 Files: